 Key Research Facts

-- $8.6M in grant awards in FY17.
-Focus areas include alternatives to opioids for pain management, upper respiratory disease prevention, integrative health, childhood obesity prevention and primary care research education.
+- $6.1M in grant awards in FY18.
+Research interests include addiction and substance misuse prevention and treatment, infectious disease surveillance and systems-engineering approaches for improving ambulatory care.
 Wisconsin Research and Education Network (WREN) also conducts research in partnership with primary care clinicians and communities statewide.

 For more details view Annual Reports.